KittyGiraudel/site/_posts/2016-01-05-looking-back-at-2015.md

   <figcaption>This, is what I left behind.</figcaption>
 </figure>

 💻 **April 1st**.
-I started as a front-end developer at [Edenspiekermann](https://edenspiekermann.com) in Berlin.
+I started as a frontend developer at [Edenspiekermann](https://edenspiekermann.com) in Berlin.
 Needless to say it has been a very exciting move, and working with so many inspiring people on a daily basis makes me very happy.

 🇳🇱 **April 2 — 5th**.
 I visited Amsterdam for the first time (yup, took some holidays directly after my start at ESPI ¯\\\_(ツ)\_/¯).
 Lovely city, it goes without saying, although super crowded at that time of the year.
 I am likely to go back there for a talk in the next months.